la2050/archive/_projects/2015/communities-building-resilience-south-la.md

   communities.
 project_image: 'https://img.youtube.com/vi/ERxmCic5y3o/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/ERxmCic5y3o'
-'In one to three sentences, please describe your proposal.': >- Low-income communities are most vulnerable to the threats of disaster.
-SCOPE has partnered with USGBC-LA and USGBC National on a long-term vision to promote resilience in South Los Angeles.
-The USGBC-LA is developing a Building Resilience Certification System to incentivize solutions for buildings and communities.
-Our project will create both a real world example of community resilience building, as well as tools to replicate the process in other communities.
 Where will you be working?:
   - South LA
 How do you plan to use these resources to make change?: